![]() |

 12. Do I Need To Worry About Theft?

-A western visitor is often viewed as someone quite exotic and very rich.
-Imagine someone rich enough to spend a lifetime's worth of 'their' money on just one trip.
-Some pictures of your home, friends, family and pets can lower barriers and allow you local hospitality in homes and monasteries.
 In most villages your belongings are safe — traditionally there has been little theft.
-Trailside, keep track of your belongings — something left on the ground may be thought of as abandoned (remember how rich you are perceived to be).
-In big cities, life is different.
-If you use common sense, it's harder to be pick-pocketed or robbed, but these things do happen.
-To be safe, always use a money belt and the a hotel safe for times you go out to stroll city streets.
-Always ask HHT staff where it's safe to go... then go!↑
+Trailside, keep track of your belongings just as you would at home — something left far behind on the ground may be thought of as abandoned (remember how rich you are perceived to be).
+In big cities, life is different (also like at home).
+If you use common sense, it's harder to be pick-pocketed or robbed, but these things can happen just as they might in any city.
+To be safe, use discretion: leave the precious jewels at home, use a money belt/pouch and use the hotel safe, when you go out to stroll city streets.
+Always ask your guide what to bring, what to do and where it's safe to go... then go!

 13. Do I Need To Worry About Personal Safety?